ShariMcRae/ShariMcRae/README.md

-Welcome to my GitHub profile!
-I'm a software developer refreshing my skill set after an 8-year hiatus.
-I'm currently enrolled in a Front End Software Development boot camp offered by Promineotech through Northwest Arkansas Community College and loving it!
-Upon completion of this 18-week course I will be actively seeking employment.
-The class wraps up in April 2023.
+# Hi!
+I'm Shari McRae.
+### I'm a passionate and experienced software developer specializing in Java and Front End Development.

+Learn more about me on [LinkedIn](https://www.linkedin.com/in/shari-mcrae/).